RomainCyr/LTRSP-3589/2_feature_validation/0_sr_policy/README.md

 Use the command `show segment-routing traffic-eng policy name <policy_name>` to verify that the policy is installed.
 Unfortunately, there are no existing Genie parser available for this command, the `execute()` method should be used and
-a simple verification will be done to verify that the policy is up.
+a simple verification will be done in the next step to verify that the policy is up.

+*Note that only the `device_name` is provided as an argument of the test section.
+The device object must be retrieved from the testbed using the `testbed.devices` dictionary.*

 ### Step 6 - Fail the testcase if the policy is not installed